gordicaleksa/get-started-with-JAX/README.md

 ### Tutorial #3: Building a Neural Network from Scratch

-Watch me code a Neural Network from Scratch! :partying_face: In this 3rd video of the JAX tutorials series.
+Watch me code a Neural Network from scratch! :partying_face: In this 3rd video of the JAX tutorials series.

-In this video, I build an [MLP](https://en.wikipedia.org/wiki/Multilayer_perceptron) and train it as a classifier on MNIST (although it's trivial to use a more complex dataset) - all this in pure JAX (no Flax/Haiku/Optax).
+In this video, I build an [MLP](https://en.wikipedia.org/wiki/Multilayer_perceptron) and train it as a classifier on MNIST using PyTorch's data loader (although it's trivial to use a more complex dataset) - all this in "pure" JAX (no Flax/Haiku/Optax).

 I then do additional analysis:
 * Visualizing MLP's learned weights